Frenzy: Filming

-The film was the first Hitchcock film to have nudity (with the arguable exception of the shower scene in Psycho).
+Frenzy was the first Hitchcock film to contain nudity (with the arguable exception of the shower scene in Psycho).
+The nude scenes used body doubles in place of Barbara Leigh-Hunt and Anna Massey.
+The nude scene which shows the first victim being raped and strangled was called by Donald Spoto "one of the most repellent examples of a detailed murder in the history of film".
 There are a number of classic Hitchcock set pieces in the film, particularly the long tracking shot down the stairs when Babs is murdered.
 The camera moves down the stairs, out of the doorway (with a rather clever edit just after the camera exits the door which marks where the scene moves from the studio to the location footage) and across the street, where the usual activity in the market district goes on with patrons unaware that a murder is occurring in the building.
 A second sequence set in the back of a delivery truck full of potatoes increases the suspense, as the murderer Rusk attempts to retrieve his tie pin from the corpse of Babs.
 Rusk struggles with the hand and has to break the fingers of the corpse in order to retrieve his tie pin and try to escape unseen from the truck.

 The part of London shown in the film still exists more or less intact, but the fruit and vegetable market no longer operates from that site, having relocated in 1974.
 The buildings seen in the film are now occupied by banks and legal offices, restaurants and nightclubs, such as Henrietta Street, where Rusk lived (and Babs met her untimely demise).
 Oxford Street, which had the back alley (Dryden Chambers, now demolished) leading to Brenda Blaney's matrimonial agency, is the busiest shopping area in Britain.
 Nell of Old Drury, which is the public house where the doctor and solicitor had their frank, plot-assisting discussion on sex killers, is still a thriving bar.
 The lanes where merchants and workers once carried their produce, as seen in the film, are now occupied by tourists and street performers.